 The Council meets six times per year and its members also serve on special committees dealing with, for example, academic matters, finance, buildings and equipment, personnel matters, student affairs and public relations.
 The Chairman of the Council is the Chancellor, the Hon.
-Mr Justice Samuels, and the Deputy Chancellor is Dr F.M.
-Mathews.
+Mr Justice Samuels.